Glareone/OpenAI-ChatGPT-best-practices/Machine-Learning.md

 ### Machine Learning Types
 ![image](https://github.com/Glareone/OpenAI-and-ChatGPT-meet-.Net/assets/4239376/aedb3a78-9a83-407b-821c-67e553fe6faa)
 1. Regression.
 Regression is a form of supervised machine learning in which the label predicted by the model is a numeric value.
+For example: based on historical data predict the number of sales of icecream for exact day based on weather, rain, humidity, day of the week, etc.
 2. Classification.
 Classification is a form of supervised machine learning in which the label represents a categorization, or class.
 There are two common classification scenarios.
 3. Binary classification determines whether the observed item is (or isn't) an instance of a specific class.
 Binary classification models predict one of two mutually exclusive outcomes, like "Whether a patient is at risk for diabetes based on clinical metrics like weight, age, blood glucose level".
 4. Multiclass classification.
 Multiclass classification extends binary classification to predict a label that represents one of multiple possible classes.
 For example, The species of a penguin (Adelie, Gentoo, or Chinstrap) based on its physical measurements.